 Pahoehoe lava is a term used by Hawaiian to describe lava flows with a smooth unbroken surface.
 The basalt lava flows are typically 1100 to 1200 degrees Centigrade when they flow out of a volcano vent.
 They often form lava tubes that carry lava far down the slopes where they empty into the ocean at the flow front.
 The lava tubes become lava caves after the eruption ceases.

-of Hawaii, Myrna Martin
+Pahoehoe lava flow on the Island of Hawaii, Myrna Martin

 The pahoehoe flow moves down the volcano forming a series of lobes and toes.
 The new lava breaks through the flow front as the lava moves down the mountain.
 As the basalt lava flows away from the vent it forms all kinds of bizarre shapes.
 The rocks are often described as rock sculptures.

-Formation of lava tubes
+Formation of a skylight

 Pahoehoe flow becomes aa lava flow

 Cooling pahoehoe flows sometimes turn into aa lava flows.
 Aa lava flows never become pahoehoe flows.
 Aa flows are cooler and move at a much slower speed.
 People can sometimes walk in front of aa lava flow taking pictures as it moves forward.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.